Symbols of Francoism: Removal of symbols

 In January 1980, the Madrid city council decided to rename twenty downtown streets, returning them to the names they had before 14 April 1931, when the Second Republic was created.
 The Avenida del Generalísimo thus became the Paseo de la Castellana.

 In 1981 the Avenida de José Antonio in Madrid was renamed La Gran Vía.
 Despite the withdrawal of some of the symbols during the first years of the Transition, some symbols remained more than thirty years after his death.

 The Spanish Historical Memory Law, approved by the Congress of Deputies on 31 October 2007, mandated the removal of commemorative plaques, statues and other symbols from public buildings.
 It also opened the public archives covering the Franco period and facilitated the task of locating and exhuming the graves of victims.

 Under the 2007 law introduced by the socialist government of José Luis Rodríguez Zapatero, Falangist symbols had to be removed from public view, and streets and plazas that honoured Franco and his entourage had to be renamed.

 The law was criticized by both left-wing and right-wing observers, both for being too lenient or too severe.

 A historian said that by focusing on the abuses committed by Franco, the government was presenting the left-wing Republican government in too favourable a light, ignoring the many problems of the feuding socialist, anarchist, communist and separatist groups.

 In 2010 the department of National Heritage stopped offering tours of Franco's private quarters in the Royal Palace of El Pardo, although tours of the older parts of the palace with "high artistic value" continued.
-In December 2010, the Valle de los Caidos was reopened, but with tight security systems to prevent vandalism or destruction by militant members of victims' associations.
+In December 2010, the Valle de los Caídos was reopened, but with tight security systems to prevent vandalism or destruction by militant members of victims' associations.

-As of 2011, the government was considering exhuming Franco's body from the Valle de los Caidos and reburying it beside his wife in a municipal cemetery.
+As of 2011, the government was considering exhuming Franco's body from the Valle de los Caídos and reburying it beside that of his wife in a municipal cemetery.
 There were some protests, but many supported the plan to transform the site into a place of reconciliation, with plaques to explain the past.
 Ramón Jáuregui, the responsible minister, said, "We have dealt with the past little by little.
 Maybe we're tackling this site a little late, but prudence has been the key to our peaceful transition."
 In October 2019, after the Democratic Memory Law was passed, Franco was exhumed and moved to a family plot near Madrid.

 There was much debate regarding symbols that might affect the Church, so an exception was introduced for religious reasons, and an exception made for monuments with particular artistic value.
 There are some emblematic symbols such as the yoke and arrows on the Casa Sindical (a brick tower facing the Museo del Prado) and the Central Headquarters of the Movimiento, the Alcalá de Madrid which was built in a rationalist style.